-REPRODUCTIVE TOXICITY INFORMATION: Listed below is information concerning the effects of this product on animal or human reproductive systems.
+REPRODUCTIVE TOXICITY INFORMATION: The active component of this product, Gentamicin Sulfate, is rated as Pregnancy Category C (RISK CANNOT BE RULED OUT; Human evidence is lacking, but animal evidence is positive).
+Listed below is information concerning the effects of this compound on animal or human reproductive systems.